minth1468/music-theory-101/README.md

 - Interlude may be replaced/consists of: solo and/or a second bridge

-AABA form is a basicform of music, often seen in classic and folk music.
+AABA form is a basic form of music, often seen in classic and folk music.
 - Commonly expanded to AABAABA
-- Has other forms as ABAC, ABAB', etc.
+- Has other forms such as ABAC, ABAB', etc.
 - e.g. [A Las Barricadas](https://www.youtube.com/watch?v=7_Pk6VjZlho) (AA'BA'A'BA'A')

-12 bar blues progression: songs that follows the following progression (sometimes with a ii-V-I turnaround at the end)
+12 bar blues progression: songs that follow the following progression (sometimes with a ii-V-I turnaround at the end)

 | I    | I    | I    | I    |
 | ---- | ---- | ---- | ---- |